Originally Published: July 24, 2018 4:01 p.m.

 - Brief: Indian art market opens at Sharlot Hall next weekend

-- Prescott Indian Art Market continues today, July 10 (VIDEO)
+- Prescott Indian Art Market this weekend

 - Native talent on display at Prescott Indian Art Festival